 At the height of the empire, they ruled over a 23million km² section of land.
 Today we’ll look at why there’s no Mongolian on Duolingo.
 Why you should learn Mongolian.
 And what are the alternatives for learning it?

 Why Is There No Mongolian On Duolingo?

 - Although Mongolia is gigantic geographically(1.564 million km²), it has a comparatively small number of speakers (5-7 million).
 That difference makes Mongolia the least densely populated area in the world.
-Duolingo prefers to focus on languages with a lot of speakers like Mandarin and Russian.
-The only smaller languages DuoLingo is committed to are on the verge of extinction.
+Duolingo prefers to focus on languages with a lot of speakers, like Mandarin and Russian.
+The only smaller languages Duolingo is committed to being on the verge of extinction.

 - Mongolian is notoriously difficult to learn because it has a Cyrillic script.
 Also, Learners constantly complain about how complex the pronunciation is, so there’s a higher dropout rate.

 - Up until relatively recently, there was a lack of supplementary materials for the language.

 Where Is Mongolian Spoken?